bbauska/meta-react-basics/README.md

 -   Synthesize the skills from this course to create and style a React component.

--   Reflect on this course&apos;s content and on the learning path that lies ahead.
+-   Reflect on this course's content and on the learning path that lies ahead.

 ## 04. Before you learn React

 Do you know the fundamentals of HTML, CSS and JavaScript?
 Perhaps you learned about these technologies from another course.
-Either way, a quick summary will be useful so let&apos;s explore some fundamental HTML, CSS and JavaScript principles and practices.
+Either way, a quick summary will be useful so let's explore some fundamental HTML, CSS and JavaScript principles and practices.

-In this section (04), let's take a practical approach, and revisit some of the development techniques you&apos;ll need to be comfortable with before learning React.
+In this section (04), let's take a practical approach, and revisit some of the development techniques you'll need to be comfortable with before learning React.

 To get the most out of this course on React basics, you should first